Python-SIP/sip/doc/sipbuild_api.rst

     .. py:method:: get_sip_distinfo_command_line(sip_distinfo, inventory, generator=None, wheel_tag=None)

         Get a sequence of command line arguments to invoke :program:`sip-distinfo`.
-The :option:`--console-script`,
+The :option:`sip-distinfo --console-script`,
-        :option:`--gui-script`, :option:`--metadata`, :option:`--prefix`,
+        :option:`sip-distinfo --gui-script`, :option:`sip-distinfo --metadata`,
-        :option:`--project-root` and :option:`--requires-dist` command line
+        :option:`sip-distinfo --prefix`, :option:`sip-distinfo --project-root`
-        options are handled automatically.
+        and :option:`sip-distinfo --requires-dist` command line options are handled automatically.
 The arguments do not contain the name of the :file:``.dist-info`` directory to create.

         :param str sip_distinfo: is the name of the :program:`sip-distinfo` executable.
-        :param str inventory: is the value of the :option:`--inventory` command line option.
+        :param str inventory: is the value of the :option:`sip-distinfo --inventory` command line option.
-        :param str generator: is the value of the :option:`--generator` command line option.
+        :param str generator: is the value of the :option:`sip-distinfo --generator` command line option.
-        :param str wheel_tag: is the value of the :option:`--wheel-tag` command line option.
+        :param str wheel_tag: is the value of the :option:`sip-distinfo --wheel-tag` command line option.
         :return: the sequence of command line arguments.

     .. py:attribute:: installables